pyannote/pyannote-database/README.md

           └── filename5.mp3
   ```

-The `FileFinder` preprocessor relies on a `Databases:` section that should be added to the `database.yml` configuration file and indicates where to look for media files (using resource key placeholders):
+The `FileFinder` preprocessor relies on a `Databases:` section that should be added to the `database.yml` configuration files and indicates where to look for media files (using resource key placeholders):

   ```yaml
   Databases: